Rosa Robson: Career

 In 2012, while still at university, Robson formed a comedy duo called Beard with fellow Footlights member Matilda Wnek; the duo made their debut at the Edinburgh Fringe Festival that year.
-They returned to Edinburgh Fringe in 2014, 2015, and 2018.
+They returned to the Edinburgh Fringe in 2014, 2015, and 2018.
 Robson and Wnek featured in a 2015 Vice article about female comedy duos.

-Also in 2015, Robson made both her feature film debut and her television debut as Louise Cabaye in Jamie Adams' Black Mountain Poets and in an episode Nick Helm's Heavy Entertainment respectively.
+Also in 2015, Robson made both her feature film debut and her television debut as Louise Cabaye in Jamie Adams' Black Mountain Poets and in an episode of Nick Helm's Heavy Entertainment respectively.
 In 2016, she worked with the Royal Shakespeare Company in Stratford-upon-Avon on the productions Doctor Faustus, Don Quixote, and The Alchemist.
 Robson would return to Don Quixote in 2018 at the Garrick Theatre, marking her West End debut.

 In 2021, Robson began starring as Ashley in the ITV2 sitcom Buffering.
 She also had a recurring role as Lara in the BBC One crime comedy The Outlaws and made a guest appearance in an installment of the BBC Two anthology series Inside No. 9.
 Robson reunited with director Jamie Adams for his 2022 film She Is Love.
 She has a role in the second season of the Disney+ Star superhero comedy series Extraordinary.
 In 2024, Rosa Robson played Sarah in Sami Ibrahim's Multiple Casualty Incident at The Yard Theatre, London.
+In 2025, she starred in the three-hander sci-fi comedy feature film Universal, alongside Joe Thomas and Kelley Mack.